-This game contains an item, the Portal Gun, that you can use when mixing Funkoverse games or playing against a friend who has their own Funkoverse game.
-Items give characters extra abilities or traits.
+This game contains an item, the Purse, that you can use when mixing Funkoverse games or playing against a friend who has their own Funkoverse game.
+Both players must have an item before you can play with an item.
 Try using items with different characters and with different combinations of characters on your side to discover new strategies.
 When playing with items, both players use the same number of items.